vielhuber/jwtbutler/README.md

 - works in js applications
 - renders loginforms
 - the auth server remains untouched
-- has helper functions for api calls that does all heavy lifting under the hood
+- has helper functions for api calls that do all the heavy lifting (e.g. refreshing token, repeating calls) under the hood
 - provides a fallback for clients that have third party cookies disabled

 ## requirements